 The Arts Hub runs art related camps in the spring and a variety of high quality theater, dance, art and film camps in the summer.
 Our new 12,000 square foot facility includes art and dance studios and a full, professional 200-seat theater.

 June and July camps where students learn chess logical-thinking and strategic-planning.
 All ages and abilities…multiple sections.
-24th Annual Denver Rocky Mountain Chess Camps.
+25th Annual Denver Rocky Mountain Chess Camps.
 Learn scorekeeping, etiquette, tournament preparation, logical-thinking and strategic planning.
 Workshops, tournaments.
 Full and half-day options, 9 a.m.-4 p.m.
 Multiple dates.
-See website.
+See website for more information.

 This is a one-day, intense and fun learning experience for kids ages 8 to 14.
 Here’s a great chance for budding journalists, writers and photographers to spend the day with professionals learning about: What makes a good story Getting ready for an interview Asking good questions Writing & photography tips Campers will work to produce a special Colorado Kids issue to be published July 31st.